 Point b) and c) become especially apparent when one looks at how PoS and delegation mechanisms are currently designed in protocols such as Tezos, Cosmos, Ethereum (developed by third parties, e.g. Rocket Pool), Cardano, etc. There are massive differences in how delegation is implemented in these protocols, especially with regards to payout distribution and the treatment of parties that delegated their tokens to malicious validators, I will touch on some of these differences in the final part of this series.

-The next post of this series will be about incentives and disincentives in the Proof-of-Stake ecosystem.
-It will try to lay out which factors drive the decision to delegate tokens instead of operating validator nodes yourself, or even starting your own delegation operation.
+The next post of this series is about incentives and disincentives in the Proof-of-Stake ecosystem.
+It lays out which factors drive the decision to delegate tokens instead of operating validator nodes yourself, or even starting your own delegation operation.
+The third part concludes this series by taking a look at the stakeholders in a Proof-of-Stake network.
 To be the first to hear about new posts, sign up for our email list, follow the Chorus One Twitter account, or join our other social channels.

 Featured image by Christine Roy taken from Unsplash.